Rangi42/polishedcrystal/README.md

 * New storyline set 5 years after Gen II
 * Selection of 255 Pokémon from all generations
 * Selection of 255 moves from all generations (Hail, etc)
-* Selection of up to 255 items from all generations (Zinc, X Sp.
-Def, PP Max, Dome Fossil, Helix Fossil, Old Amber, Dawn Stone, Dusk Stone, etc)
+* Selection of up to 255 items from all generations (Zinc, PP Max, Dome Fossil, Helix Fossil, Old Amber, Dawn Stone, Dusk Stone, etc)
 * Custom held items that prevent status conditions (based on unused game code)
 * More Berries (Liechi, Ganlon, Salac, Petaya, Apicot, Lansat)
 * Separate IVs and DVs for Special Attack and Special Defense